 4. HOW OFTEN CAN YOU USE ACIDS?

 It is difficult to answer this question in generic way, since each acid has its particularities.
+As usual, you must patch test any new product before adding it to your skincare routine.
 If you want to start adding acids to your routines, the ideal would be to try once a week and see what results you get, if you notice any kind of irritation or stinging, etc. If all goes well, you will be able to increase the frequency very progressively, going twice a week for a time, then to three times a week, and so on until you can use them daily.
 It is important to mention that you should not begin to combine acids to the crazy, as there are some who see their effects enhanced by combining with others, but in certain cases you will get a less effective effect.
 If you want to start using acids you should start with one, and when it is fully incorporated into your routines, you can add another and see how they work, if you see any detrimental side effects, etc. If you don’t go little by little, you will most likely stress your skin and end up getting irritated, which will get you even worse off how you started.

 I know this has been a little difficult post, but I hope it serves as a guide to know acids a little better and see which can give you the result you seek.
 If you have any questions do not hesitate to leave me a comment and I will reply as soon as possible.